How China’s reprimand over Taiwan falls on deaf ears in Lithuania

 “The Chinese government expresses its categorical opposition to this move,” it added, saying that Beijing has called back its ambassador, Shen Zhifei, and asked the Lithuanian government to recall its ambassador to China, Diana Mickeviciene.

 Ms Mickeviciene had already been in Lithuania for some time when China issued its angry reaction.
-The fallout between the two nations was well expected as Lithuania grew increasingly wary about China’s influence in Europe and more supportive of Taiwan.
+The fallout between the two nations was well expected as Lithuania grew increasingly wary of China’s influence in Europe and more supportive of Taiwan.

-China considers Taiwan to be part of its territory and has threatened to unify the two sides by force, if necessary, which President Xi Jinping has described as a “historic mission.”
+China considers Taiwan to be part of its territory and has threatened to unify the two sides by force, if necessary, which president Xi Jinping has described as a “historic mission”.

 Beijing has long required that countries cut their ties with Taiwan in order to establish relations with China.
-This is called the “one China” policy, which is recognised by the US, the UK and EU.
+This is called the “One China” policy, which is recognised by the US, the UK and EU.

 Its aggressive response to Lithuania is understood to be a warning shot to other European countries to discourage them from following the same example.

-Lithuania’s decision was “politically courageous and significant”, Didi Kirsten Tatlow, a Senior Fellow at the German Council on Foreign Relations in Berlin, told The Independent.
+Lithuania’s decision was “politically courageous and significant”, Didi Kirsten Tatlow, a senior fellow at the German Council on Foreign Relations in Berlin, told The Independent.

-In March 1990, when Lithuania was in the midst of its violent break away from the Soviet Union, Iceland gave the small Baltic nation hope by becoming the first country in the world to recognise its independence.
+In March 1990, when Lithuania was in the midst of its violent break from the Soviet Union, Iceland gave the small Baltic nation hope by becoming the first country in the world to recognise its independence.
 It was then called the “Iceland moment”, an emotional historical turn that boosted the morale of a nation in despair.
-Now many in Lithuania are fervent supporters of affording Taiwan its “Iceland moment.”
+Now many in Lithuania are fervent supporters of affording Taiwan its “Iceland moment”.

 “Lithuania, which has a long-term negative historical experience with Russia and shares borders with Belarus, identifies with Taiwan and sees the cross-strait issue through the prism of its own historical experience with non-democratic regimes,” Ivana Karaskova, leader of China Observers in Central and Eastern Europe (CHOICE), said.

 The general elections in Lithuania elevated a centre-right alliance to power.
-One of the central campaign slogans was a “values-based foreign policy.”
+One of the central campaign slogans was a “values-based foreign policy”.
 The driving force behind this approach is the young and ambitious foreign minister Gabrielius Landsbergis, the grandson of Vytautas Landsbergis, a prominent opponent of the Soviet communist rule and Lithuania’s first parliament speaker after independence.

 Since then, Lithuania tended to adopt a more hawkish policy towards authoritarian countries, like China, Russia and Belarus.